gtque/shrendd/README.md

    6. ~~default config in shrendd.yml~~
    7. ~~warning if shrendd file is out of date~~
    8. ~~stub config template from existing complete config yml~~
-   9. support and use description field in config template
+   9. ~~support and use description field in config template~~
    10. ~~warn if extra properties in config file not defined in template, with optional strict mode to fail~~
-   11. color code log output
+   11. **color code log output**
        1. implement color coding of log output
        2. ~~support customizing colors for log output~~
+   12. **config-template**
+       1. ~~include description in error/warning logs~~
-   12. stub config-template from template files.
+       2. stub config-template from template files.
            1. stub everything as required
            2. add commented out description line
            3. add commented out default value
            4. update config-template
+       3. generate a <config>.yml file from config-template
    13. support setting configuration(s) in shrendd.yml by running `shrendd -set <key>=<value>`
        1. main shrendd properties by default
           1. will still respect custom location for shrendd.yml
        2. module properties if --module <module> specified
-   14. support "plugins"
+   14. **support "plugins"**
        1. plugin configs
            1. may have a default
            2. may be included in the shrendd.yml file
            3. may be its own file
    15. ~~support multiple modules at one time~~
+   16. ~~just "render" support~~
+9. how to contribute documentation
+   1. submitting bugs
+   2. requesting features
+   3. contributing

 ## Getting Started
 * download the appropriate version of `shrendd` from releases. it is recommended just grab the latest version.